brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 }

 // Repeat for Motorcycle
-public class Motorcycle(string model) : Automobile(model), IAutomobileFactory<Motorcycle>
+public class Motorcycle(string model) : Vehicle(model), IVehicleFactory<Motorcycle>
 {
     public static Motorcycle Create(string model) => new Motorcycle(model);
 }

 // This method may be called with either Car or Motorcycle to create
-// a concrete instance of an Automobile. public IEnumerable<T> Create<T>(IEnumerable<string> models)
+// a concrete instance of an Vehicle. public IEnumerable<T> Create<T>(IEnumerable<string> models)
-    // Requires that T implement IAutomobileFactory<T> to gain access to the static method where T : Automobile, IAutomobileFactory<T>
+    // Requires that T implement IVehicleFactory<T> to gain access to the static method where T : Vehicle, IVehicleFactory<T>
 {
     foreach (var model in models)
     {